27saniya/Flood-Prediction-and-Detection/README.md

 ## Data Description:
 1. INSAT Images (jpg format) extracted with Python Script from IMD website. https://mausam.imd.gov.in
 2. Weather Data (json format) collected from OpenWeather API. https://openweathermap.org
-3. Tidal Data (json format) collected from MareaAPI https://api.marea.ooo/ All these data were collected for a duartion of one month after every 15 minutes
+3. Tidal Data (json format) collected from MareaAPI https://api.marea.ooo/ <br>
+All these data were collected for a duartion of one month after every 15 minutes